-- 106 The justification related to the assumption "Usage of Hardware Platform (A.Plat-Appl)" is as follows: - 107 Since OE.Plat-Appl requires the Smartcard Embedded Software developer to implement those measures assumed in A.Plat-Appl, the assumption is covered by the objective. - 108 The justification related to the assumption "Treatment of User Data (A.Resp-Appl)" is as follows: - 109 Since OE.Resp-Appl requires the developer of the Smartcard Embedded Software to implement measures as assumed in A.Resp-Appl, the assumption is covered by the objective. - The justification related to the organisational security policy "Protection during TOE Development and Production (P.Process-TOE)" is as follows: - O.Identification requires that the TOE has to support the possibility of a unique identification.
+The justification related to the assumption "Treatment of User Data (A.Resp-Appl)" is as follows: Since OE.Resp-Appl requires the developer of the Smartcard Embedded Software to implement measures as assumed in A.Resp-Appl, the assumption is covered by the objective.

+The justification related to the organisational security policy "Protection during TOE Development and Production (P.Process-TOE)" is as follows:

+O.Identification requires that the TOE has to support the possibility of a unique identification.
 The unique identification can be stored on the TOE.
 Since the unique identification is generated by the production environment the production environment must support the integrity of the generated unique identification.
 The technical and organisational security measures that ensure the security of the development environment and production environment are evaluated based on the assurance measures that are part of the evaluation.
 For a list of material produced and processed by the TOE Manufacturer refer to paragraph 44.
 All listed items and the associated development and production environments are subject of the evaluation.
-Therefore, the organisational security policy P.Process-TOE is covered by this objective, as far as organisational measures are concerned. - The justification related to the assumption "Protection during Packaging, Finishing and Personalisation (A.Process-Sec-IC)" is as follows: - Since OE.Process-Sec-IC requires the Composite Product Manufacturer to implement those measures assumed in A.Process-Sec-IC, the assumption is covered by this objective.
+Therefore, the organisational security policy P.Process-TOE is covered by this objective, as far as organisational measures are concerned.

+The justification related to the assumption "Protection during Packaging, Finishing and Personalisation (A.Process-Sec-IC)" is as follows:

+Since OE.Process-Sec-IC requires the Composite Product Manufacturer to implement those measures assumed in A.Process-Sec-IC, the assumption is covered by this objective.